The Can We Still Fall in Love This Summer Edit

 We moved house last year and my old photography hard drives have been in boxes since them.
 I quite liked the freedom of it.
 Everything new, a clean slate for a while.

 But I’ve missed the old projects I was working on.
 The strangeness of my old city.
-The contradictions and absurdities.
-The little stories that unfold when I go for a walk.
+The contradictions and absurdities and little stories that unfold when I go for a walk.

-I moan about London but I also love it.
-I’m obsessed by it.
+I moan about London but I also love and am obsessed by it.

 So today I plugged in one of my old hard drives (at random), fired up my old catalogue file and it brought up the last photos I imported from an SD card in May last year.
-A small selection, a few days worth of photos.
+A small selection of a few days worth of photos.

 ‘Can We Still Fall in Love This Summer?”